rymilton/ROOT_Tutorials/Assignment2/Assignment2.md

 4. Create a third histogram that is a clone of the histogram in (2).
 Then scale this new histogram by a factor of 2 using TH1::Scale().
 5. Draw all three histograms.
 You can draw multiple histograms by using TH1::Draw(“same”) after the first histogram.
 6. Change the colors of the histograms using TH1::SetLineColor().
 Colors are kBlue, kRed, etc.
 7. Change the y-axis range using TH1::SetAxisRange() to see the entirety of all three histograms.
-Hint: The first histogram drawn should do this.
+        -Hint: The first histogram drawn should do this.